peace195/aspect-based-sentiment-analysis/README.md

 ![alt text](https://github.com/peace195/SentimentAnalysis/blob/master/model.png)

 Step by step:
-1. Used contest data and "addition restaurantsreview data" to learn word embedding by fastText.
+1. Used contest data and "addition restaurants review data" to learn word embedding by fastText.
 2. Used bidirectional LSTM in the model as above.
-Input of the model are the vector of word embedding that we trained before.
+The input of the model is the vector of word embedding that we trained before.

 ## Results
 BINGO!!